 Entities have the option of using either a full retrospective or a modified approach to adopt the new revenue standards.
 The Company expects to elect the modified transition method and, while the Company is still in the early stages of evaluating the impact of this new accounting standard, it expects the impact will be significant.
 The adoption will result in a significant cumulative reduction in deferred revenue as of January 1, 2018 because the Company will no longer require VSOE of fair value to recognize software deliverables with Implied Maintenance Release PCS upon delivery.
-Upon adoption of ASC 606, the Company expects to recognize a greater proportion of revenue upon delivery of its products, whereas some of the Company's current product sales are initially recorded in deferred revenue and recognized over a long period of time.
+Upon adoption of ASC 606, the Company expects to recognize a greater proportion of revenue upon delivery of its products, whereas some of the Company's current product sales are initially recorded in deferred revenue and recognized over a long period of time (as described in detail in the "Significant Accounting Policies - Revenue Recognition" section above).
 Accordingly, the Company's operating results may become more volatile as a result of the adoption.